 Proofread Out Loud

-One thing that can really help smooth an essay is by reading it aloud.
+One thing that can really help smooth an essay and improve your writing skills is by reading it aloud.
 It’s an easy trick that can really pay off.
 Read your essay out loud and listen for anything that sounds off, then edit the paper to something that sounds a little more reasonable.

 Let Someone Else Proofread

 Have a parent, teacher, fellow student, or guidance counselor read your essay.
-A fresh pair of eyes can always catch something, and offer constructive feedback for edits.
+A fresh pair of eyes can always catch something, and help you revise through offer constructive feedback for edits.
 Again, even the best writers can slip up, so having a proofreader can save your essay an embarrassing error.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!